maxmarinich/i18n-smart/README.md

 - TypeScript
 - React integration (optional)

-### The library always relies on the global `Map` object to handle data storage.
+### Note:

-For browsers that do not support these, you'll need to include a polyfill, such as core-js:
+The library always relies on the global `Map` object to handle data storage.
+For browsers that do not support that, you'll need to include a polyfill, such as core-js:

 ```javascript
 import "core-js/es6/map";